Multiracial people: Singapore and Malaysia

 According to government statistics, the population of Singapore as of September 2007 was 4.68 million.
-Mixed race people, including Chindians and Eurasians, formed 2.4%.
+Mixed-race people, including Chindians and Eurasians, formed 2.4%.

 In Singapore and Malaysia, the majority of inter-ethnic marriages are between Chinese and Indians.
 The offspring of such marriages are informally known as "Chindian".
 The Malaysian government classifies them only by their father's ethnicity.
 As the majority of these intermarriages usually involve an Indian groom and Chinese bride, the majority of Chindians in Malaysia are usually classified as "Indian" by the government.
 As for the Malays, who are predominantly Muslim, legal restrictions in Malaysia make it uncommon for them to intermarry with either the Indians, who are predominantly Hindu, or the Chinese, who are predominantly Buddhist and Taoist.
 But Indian Muslims and Arabs in Singapore and Malaysia often take local Malay wives, because of their common Islamic faith.

 The Chitty people, in Singapore and the Malacca state of Malaysia, are Tamils with considerable Malay ancestry.
 The early Tamil settlers took local wives, as they had not brought their own women at that time.

 In the East Malaysian states of Sabah and Sarawak, intermarriage has been common between Chinese and native tribespeople, such as the Murut and Dusun in Sabah, and the Iban and Bisaya in Sarawak.
 A mixture of cultures has resulted in both states.
 The offspring of these marriages are called "Sino-(name of tribe)", e.g. Sino-Dusun.
 Normally, children are strongly affected by the father's ethnicity and culture, being raised in his culture.
 These Sino-natives usually become fluent in both Malay and English.
 A smaller number are able to speak Chinese dialects and Mandarin, especially those who have received education in vernacular Chinese schools.

 Sri Lanka

 Due to its strategic location in the Indian Ocean, the island of Sri Lanka has been a confluence for settlers from various parts of the world.
-There are several mixed-race ethnicities in the Island.
-The most notable mixed-race group are the Sri Lankan Moors, who trace their ancestry to Arab traders who settled on the island and intermarried with local women.
+There are several mixed-race ethnicities in the island.
+The most notable mixed-race group is the Sri Lankan Moors, who trace their ancestry to Arab traders who settled on the island and intermarried with local women.
 Today, the Sri Lankan Moors live primarily in urban communities.
 They preserve Arab-Islamic cultural heritage while adopting many Southern Asian customs.

 The Burghers are a Eurasian ethnic group.
 They are descendants through paternal lines of European colonists from the 16th to 20th centuries (mostly Portuguese, Dutch, German and British) and with maternal ancestry among local women.
 Other European minorities in such admixtures include Swedish, Norwegian, French and Irish.

 The Sri Lanka Kaffirs are an ethnic group partially descended from 16th-century Portuguese traders and their enslaved Africans.
 The Kaffirs spoke a distinctive creole based on Portuguese, the Sri Lanka Kaffir language, which is now extinct.
 Their cultural heritage includes the dance styles Kaffringna and Manja, as well as the Portuguese Sinhalese, Creole, Afro-Sinhalese varieties.